jduv/AppDomainToolkit/README.md

 ```
 This code is quite powerful.
 It will create a remote object and return a handle to it _as long as the remote class
 extends ```MarshalByRefObject```_.
 It's important to understand here, though, that the remote object won't live
 outside the ```using``` block.
 If you wish to persist a remote object longer, check out the next example.
+Also note that
+you can pass constructor arguments to the RemoteFunc.Invoke method.
+It's a simple ```params``` array after the AppDomain
+argument.

 #### Create a persistent remote proxy
 ```c#